Guy Sockrider

 Guy William Sockrider Jr. (November 5, 1921 – February 25, 2011) was an American politician.
-He served as a Democratic member of the Louisiana State Senate.
+A member of the Democratic Party, he served in the Louisiana State Senate from 1948 to 1964.

 Life and career

-Born in Jennings, Louisiana, the son of Myrtle Clarke and Guy William Sockrider Sr, Sockrider attended the Jennings High School, graduating in 1938.
-He volunteered for the army in 1942, and served as a captain in the 89th infantry division of the United States Army and the United States Army Reserve.
+Sockrider was born in Jennings, Louisiana, the son of Guy William Sockrider Sr and Myrtle Clarke He attended Jennings High School, graduating in 1938.
+After graduating, he volunteered for the United States Army in 1942.
+During his military service, he served as a captain in the 89th Infantry Division and the United States Army Reserve.

-In 1948, Sockrider was elected to the Louisiana State Senate, succeeding James O. Dolby and serving until 1964, when he did not seek re-election.
-He was co-author of legislation establishing the W. O. Moss Regional Hospital and upgrading McNeese State University to university status.
-In 1949, he established the Industrial Construction Company.
+Sockrider served in the Louisiana State Senate from 1948 to 1964.
+During his service in the Senate, he was co-author of legislation establishing the W. O. Moss Regional Hospital and upgrading McNeese State University to university status, and in 1949, he established the Industrial Construction Company.

+Death

-Sockrider died in February 2011 at a hospital in Lake Charles, Louisiana, at the age of 89.
+Sockrider died on February 25, 2011 in Lake Charles, Louisiana, at the age of 89.
 He was buried in Prien Memorial Park.